HarrisFauntleroy/alchemical-finance/README.md

 <!-- **Project Description** -->

 Alchemical Finance is a platform for managing and tracking personal finances.
-It is currently in alpha development, but it already includes a number of features, such as user account creation and management, manual input account tracking, and robust security features.
+It is currently in alpha development.

 ### Planned Features
 - Automated account tracking